-Chances are, as a kid you probably had a diary or a journal.
+Chances are you had a diary or a journal as a kid.
 Maybe you only successfully wrote in it for a week or two, but man was it a great listener.
-The perfect place to write lists of all the things that were really ticking you off — but moooom won't let me sleep over! — and to jot down all your preteen problems.
+The perfect place to write lists of all the things that were really ticking you off — but Mommm won't let me sleep over! — and to jot down all your preteen problems.

 What you were doing with your diary — hiding it, putting a lock on it, using a secret code — that was all data security.
 Juvenile data security, sure.
-But it follows the same principals that companies follow today to keep data safe when the stakes are much, much higher.
-But since you can't just lock up your business's data and carefully store it under your pillow, we've made this primer to get you started thinking about what it means to keep data secure.
+But it follows the same principles that companies follow today to keep data safe when the stakes are much, much higher.
+But since you can't just lock up your business's data and carefully store it under your pillow, we've made this primer to get you thinking about the definition of data security in the corporate world — and what it means for your team today.

 - What size is your company?

 - Where is your company located?
 (Are you in one physical location or spread out as a remote team?)

 - What is your industry?

 - What devices are you securing?
 (Desktops, tablets, mobile devices?)

 - Who needs to have access to what data?

 - How much time and effort can your internal team expend on security?